Labour Law Numbered 4857

-ARTICLE 58. -If the employee is found to have accepted gainful employment during his annual leave, he may be asked by the employer to reimburse the annual leave remuneration already paid to him.
+ARTICLE 58 - If the employee is found to have accepted gainful employment during their annual leave, they may be asked by the employer to reimburse the annual leave remuneration already paid to them.

 - Annual leave pay upon the termination of the contract

-ARTICLE 59. - Any annual leave remuneration due to but not yet drawn by an employee must be paid to him or to other persons entitled on his behalf, upon the termination of his employment contract for any reason, at the wage rate prevailing on the date of termination.
+ARTICLE 59 - Any annual leave remuneration due to but not yet drawn by an employee must be paid to them or other persons entitled on their behalf upon the termination of their employment contract for any reason, at the wage rate prevailing on the date of termination.

 Statutory limitations on such wages which have become due shall begin as of the date of the termination of the contract.

-Where the employment contract has been terminated by the employer, the terms of notice prescribed in Article 17 and the leave of absence to be granted according to Article 27 for seeking new employment must not overlap with the annual leave period.
+Where the employer has terminated the employment contract, the terms of notice prescribed in Article 17 and the leave of absence to be granted according to Article 27 for seeking new employment must not overlap with the annual leave period.

 - Regulations concerning annual leave with pay

-ARTICLE 60. - A regulation indicating the methods and conditions applicable to annual leave with pay, the periods within the year during which leaves will be made available according to the nature of employment, the persons authorised to decide and the order to be observed in exercising the right to leaves, the measures to be taken by the employer in order to implement annual leave in ways useful for employees as well as the form of registers to be kept by the employer shall be issued by the Ministry of Labour and Social Security.
+ARTICLE 60 - A regulation indicating the methods and conditions applicable to annual leave with pay, the periods within the year during which leaves will be made available according to the nature of employment, the persons authorized to decide, and the order to be observed in exercising the right to leaves, the measures to be taken by the employer to implement annual leave in ways useful for employees as well as the form of registers to be kept by the employer shall be issued by the Ministry of Labour and Social Security

 - Social insurance contributions

-ARTICLE 61. - With the exception of contributions for insurance against work accidents and occupational diseases, social insurance contributions to be levied on wages paid to the insured during annual leave shall continue to be paid by employees and employers in accordance with the principles set forth in the Social Insurance Act No 506.
+ARTICLE 61 - With the exception of contributions for insurance against work accidents and occupational diseases, social insurance contributions to be levied on wages paid to the insured during annual leave shall continue to be paid by employees and employers under the principles set forth in the Social Insurance Act No. 506.

 - Cases where reduction in wages is not permissible

-ARTICLE 62. - No deductions of any kind may be made from an employee’s wages on the grounds that the daily or weekly working hours applicable to any type of work have been reduced by law, or by reason of the fulfilment by the employer of any legal obligation or because of any mandatory obligation imposed on the employer by the provisions of this Act.
+ARTICLE 62 - No deductions of any kind may be made from an employee's wages on the grounds that the daily or weekly working hours applicable to any work have been reduced by the Law or because of the fulfillment by the employer of any legal obligation or because of any mandatory obligation imposed on the employer by the provisions of this Act.